How Much Probiotics Should You Take A Day?

 - Consume at least 100 g/mL per day of fermented foods.
 It is even better if you consume two different types of probiotic food a day.

-- If you buy a probiotic supplement, look for one that contains at least 109 CFU per capsule and take it in the morning with an empty stomach.
+- If you buy a probiotic supplement, look for one that contains at least 109 CFU per capsule and take it in the morning on an empty stomach.

 - Incorporate raw fermented foods too.
 Heating may kill bacteria found in these foods.20